-We provide free hospital care for patients who have received non-elective care, who do not meet qualifications for Medicaid, and whose income is less than 200 percent of the Federal Poverty Level (in most cases).
+We provide free hospital care for patients who have received non-elective care, who do not meet qualifications for Medicaid, and whose income is less than 300% of the Federal Poverty Level (in most cases).
 In order to qualify for this free care, you must complete a Financial Assistance Application and provide some documents to support your income.
 Read our Baptist Financial Assistance policy.
 For patients who do not meet the charity criteria and will be expected to pay for services out of pocket, we offer a discount similar to managed care.
 All uninsured patients (excluding those receiving cosmetic procedures and certain "package" procedures) will be given an uninsured discount.

 What do I need to do if I need help paying my bill?